vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 *Please note: although the _Vehicle_ language is rich and allows such extensions, not all specifications will be feasible for Marabou that works with linear real arithmetic.*

-## Exercise #7 (⭑) Practicing to write property specifications

-To test your understanding of the robustness property, try completing the robustness verification in [this file](https://github.com/vehicle-lang/tutorial/tree/tutorial/exercises/MNIST-incomplete).

-## Exercise #8 (⭑⭑⭑): Conduct a complete "training - verification" experiment from start to finish
+## Exercise #7 (⭑⭑⭑): Conduct a complete "training - verification" experiment from start to finish

 *This exercise can be hard or simple, depending how much help you get from the model solution provided as sources!*